 Open orders can either be “touched” or “untouched”.
 An "untouched" open order is an unfilled order.
 A "touched" open order is an order that is partially, but not completely, filled.

-When a stop loss limit’s stop price or take profit limit’s profit price has been met and the order becomes active, the order will be in the new and open order section with the status of ‘triggered’ until the volume is filled or the order is cancelled by the user.
+When a stop loss limit’s stop price or take profit limit’s profit price has been met and the order becomes active, the order will be in the new and open order section with the status of ‘triggered’ until the volume is filled or the order is cancelled by the client.

 On Kraken Terminal the order will be visible in the Orders section with both prices visible.

 When trading using the API, you will not see a ‘Triggered’ status.
 The misc flag would be either ‘stopped’ for stop loss, or ’touched' for take profit.